intergral/frdocs/docs/Monitor-your-data/Observability-agent/overview.md

 Integration allows you to ingest vital metrics to monitor the health of your entire infrastructure, with metrics from all aspects of your application stack.

 Metric exporters are libraries that expose integration metrics to an agent.
-At FusionReactor, we have developed a wrapper for the Grafana Agent called the **Observability Agent** which allows you to ingest metrics with minimal configuration required.
+At FusionReactor, we have developed a wrapper for Grafana Alloy called the **Observability Agent** which allows you to ingest metrics with minimal configuration required.

 With our Observability Agent you can ingest any data into the FusionReactor Cloud, and visualise your data within the [Integration dashboards](#).